By Kirsti Knolle and Anne Kauranen

 Germany last week also took control of a Russian-owned oil refinery, which supplies 90% of the capital's fuel, putting a Rosneft unit under the trusteeship of the industry regulator and taking over the Schwedt plant.

-Uniper, whose shares fell as much as 39% to 2.55 euros, burned through its cash buying alternative supplies after Moscow cut gas flows to Germany, triggering a 15 billion euro state rescue package in July.
+Uniper, whose shares closed 25.3% lower, burned through its cash buying alternative supplies after Moscow cut gas flows to Germany, triggering an initial 15 billion euro state rescue package in July.

-But as with other European energy companies that have failed to cope with soaring gas prices, it soon became clear that the bailout was not enough to cover Uniper's deepening losses and Germany will now inject yet more cash, partly by buying out Finnish utility Fortum's 56% holding for 500 million euros, or 1.70 euros per share.
+But as with other European energy companies hit by soaring gas prices, it became clear the bailout was not enough to cover Uniper's deepening losses.
+Germany will now inject yet more cash, partly by buying out Finnish utility Fortum's 56% holding for 500 million euros, or 1.70 euros per share.

 After completing a capital increase and the Fortum share buy, which excludes the Finnish firm's subscription rights, Germany will hold 99% of Uniper, its economy ministry said.